 11. What is the size of the property or park?

 If you want to see impressive animals like the Big 5, they need space to roam around.
-In order to co-exist in vast enough quantities, you need a park or reserve with at least a couple dozen hectares.
+To co-exist in vast enough quantities, you need a park or reserve with at least a couple dozen hectares.

 Smaller parks and reserves may be perfect if you have a specialized interest in their local wildlife or specific offerings.
 They also have the added benefit of more intimate game sightings – for example, you are less likely to have 20 trucks surrounding a pride of lions.